-9.1 The Bury Village Neighbourhood Plan cannot be developed without consideration of whether there are any other Neighbourhood Plans being developed who share a boundary with Bury Parish.
+9.1 The Bury Village Neighbourhood Plan was developed with consideration of whether there are any other Neighbourhood Plans being developed by parishes who share a boundary with Bury Parish.
 To the north of Bury is the Parish of Ramsey, to the west is the Parish of Upwood and the Raveleys, to the south is the Parish of Wistow, and to the east is the Parish of Warboys.
-None of these Parishes are presently working on Neighbourhood Plans.
+None of these Parishes were working on Neighbourhood Plans.